One of the mysteries of the English language finally explained.

 - ‘The wedding bill will include gilt-edged invites, $300,000 floral displays and a 10-tier cake costing $10,000.’

-- 1.1 Relating to or denoting stocks or other securities that are regarded as extremely reliable investments.
+- 1.1 Relating to or denoting stocks or securities (such as gilts) that are regarded as extremely reliable investments.

 - ‘But there is another outcome that some in the market cannot discount, and which has caused the recent flurry of interest in inflation-linked gilt-edged stock.’